Nanjing Massacre denial: Issues of definition

 The duration of the incident is naturally defined by its geography: the earlier the Japanese entered the area, the longer the duration.
 The Battle of Nanjing ended on December 13, when the divisions of the Japanese Army entered the walled city of Nanjing.
 The Tokyo War Crime Tribunal defined the period of the massacre to the ensuing six weeks.
 More conservative estimates say the massacre started on December 14, when the troops entered the Safety Zone, and that it lasted for six weeks.

 Most scholars have accepted figures between 50,000 and 300,000 dead as an approximate total.
-Revisionists in Japan, however, have contended at times that the actual death toll is far lower, or even that the event was entirely fabricated and never occurred at all.
+Negationists in Japan, however, have contended at times that the actual death toll is far lower, or even that the event was entirely fabricated and never occurred at all.

+According to part of the official stance of the Japanese Ministry of Foreign Affairs:The Government of Japan believes that it cannot be denied that following the entrance of the Japanese Army into Nanjing in 1937, the killing of noncombatants, looting and other acts occurred.
+However, there are numerous theories as to the actual number of victims, and the Government of Japan believes it is difficult to determine which the correct number is.

+This interpretation of events questions the true number of victims killed in Nanjing and avoids directly stating the culpability of Japanese soldiers for the atrocities.
+The remainder of the Ministry's stance reiterates the lengths to which Japan has so far apologized for the war actions, including in statements from several prime ministers.
+However, the Ministry's definition of the Nanjing Massacre remains vague and open to more revisionist interpretations.